raviqqe/doc/slides/stak/bytecode-encoding-v2.md

 - In Stak (and Ribbit) Scheme, everything is a list.
 - Bytecodes and data values are represented by cons's or scalars (numbers.)
-- A program can be considered as a DAG composed of cons's with instruction codes.
+- A program can be considered as a DAG composed of cons's with instruction codes interleaved with data.
   - We can just encode/decode DAG's of nodes with zero to two edges!

 ---